Improbable Pirate Adventures to come to Annecy

-With Annecy International Animated Film Festival almost around the corner, Montreal-based CG and VFX studio, Digital Dimension is going to bring its latest original TV property, Improbable Pirate Adventures whose trailer was recently unveiled.
+With Annecy International Animated Film Festival almost around the corner, Montreal-based CG and VFX studio, Digital Dimension will bring to Annecy, its latest original TV property, Improbable Pirate Adventures whose trailer was recently unveiled.

 The three comical characters starring in the video will be introduced to buyers at Annecy’s MIFA market, next week presented by Montreal studio’s VP of business development, Francois Garcia.